- Our Team

 The Ascend Curriculum

-Our proprietary Ascend Curriculum is different from the curricula you’ll find at other preschools because it takes a skill-based approach to early education.
+Our proprietary Ascend Curriculum is different from the curricula you’ll find at other preschools because it takes a skills-based approach to early education.
 The flexible framework built into the Ascend Curriculum allows us to help your child progressively build skill sets in a wide variety of subjects like Literacy, Mathematics, Technology, and Kind Child every month.
 Teachers are encouraged to modify activities to the needs and interests of each child so that these educational experiences are engaging, challenging, and fun!

 5 Star Rating & NAC Accreditation